 - Be in good academic standing (a minimum GPA of 2.5)

 - Have some prior work experience, either through Drexel's co-op program, or the equivalent

 - Complete an interview with a Steinbright International Co-op Team member

-Upon returning to the U.S., students must serve as a Freeman ambassador in an effort to encourage others to go abroad.
+Upon returning to the U.S., students are asked to be a Freeman ambassador in an effort to encourage others to go abroad.
 This could be done by participating in workshops or meetings and by sharing tips and experiences.